3D model preparation and optimization

 File requirements

-- All files must be placed in the same folder and referenced using relative paths (e.g.,
+- All files must be in the same folder and referenced using relative paths (e.g.,

-- The file encoding format must be UTF-8 (to avoid loading failures due to garbled characters).
+- File encoding must be UTF-8 (to avoid loading failures due to garbled characters).

 - Must include